 Guest Post by Julie Young, Young Design

-About the author: Julie Young is a print and web designer at Young Design.
-For over 20 years, she has been creating quality branding, print collateral, websites and email marketing to help companies communicate with their customers and raise profiles and profits.
+Julie Young is a print and web designer at Young Design.
+For over 20 years, she has been creating quality branding, websites, print collateral and email marketing to help companies communicate with their customers in order to raise profiles and profits.